Prompt Fuzzing for Fuzz Driver Generation: Design

-Upon the code synthesis capability of LLMs, a variety of programs could be generated from prompts crafted by \tool.
-However, blindly assembling API combinations in the prompts would be inefficient.
-Thanks to code coverage as feedback, \tool employs prompt-level power scheduling and mutation strategies to generate effective prompts.
+To create prompts for successive rounds, \tool mutates the API combinations within the previous prompts.
+Although LLMs are able to generate programs by combining different API functions, randomly combining them in the prompts would be inefficient. \tool employs API-level power scheduling and prompt-level mutation strategies to generate effective prompts using code coverage as feedback.

-\subsubsection{Power schedule}
+\subsubsection{Power Schedule}

+\tool schedules API functions in LLM prompts based on their energy.
+More prompts containing a particular API function often correlate with more code coverage but also raise query costs.
+Beyond a certain point, if the code coverage for an API function plateaus, the benefit of prompting it diminishes.
+Therefore, an effective power scheduling strategy should maximize library code coverage while minimizing the number of LLM queries.
+Drawing inspiration from \textsf{AFLFast}\cite{aflfast}, \tool implements monotonous power scheduling, which reduces the energy of well-tested API functions.

-\tool maintains a set of visited branches and call graphs for the library under test.
-During each iteration of \tool's fuzzing process, it merges any newly discovered unique branches into the set, then calculates the branch coverage rate for each API, as shown in \autoref{equ:func_cov}.
-When computing the API's branch coverage rate, it considers not only the branches within the function's body but also the branches within the bodies of any recursive callees.
-For any API $i$, its new energy $energy(i)$ is computed as \autoref{equ:energy} shows:
+Initially, \tool assigns equal energy for each API function and maintains a set of visited branches and call graphs for the library under test.
+During each iteration of fuzzing, it updates the visited branches and calculates each API function's branch coverage, as shown in \autoref{equ:func_cov}.
+When computing an API function's branch coverage, it considers not only the branches within the function's body but also the branches within the bodies of any recursive callees.